 As long as you get all of the necessary information down in a clear and concise way it should be fine.

 Here are some examples of how to write meeting minutes for your own meetings.
-At the bottom of each meeting minutes sample is a link to download the meeting minutes template for free as a Word Doc, Google Doc, or to use it in Hugo (free meeting management software).
+At the bottom of each meeting minutes sample is a link to download the meeting minutes template for free as a Word Doc, Google Doc, or to use it in Fellow (free meeting management software).

 The meeting started at 11:00 am and was attended by John Smith, Jane Doe, and Robert Brown.
 The meeting minutes were kept by James Taylor.